NatoliChris/rust-learn/2021-restart/rust.md

 ## Iterators!

+* Iterators are quick!
+  - Rust uses the *zero-cost abstraction* : no additional runtime overhead.
+  - C++ implementations obey the zero-overhead principle.
 * `.iter()` doesn't do anything until it is called; It provides an iterator over *immutable* references.
 	- Iterators are lazy and will do nothing until consumed.
 	- `into_iter` will consume and turn it into mutable references.